ominocutherium/gamejam-skeleton-project/README.md

 ## Automated Builds

-In the spirit of continuous integration and smooth flow from development to deployment, there are scripts to support re-building and re-uploading the game each time a change has been made.
+This repository primarily consists of **local** scripts to support re-building and re-uploading the game each time a change has been made.
+Why local?
+Simpler to maintain or disable if need be, and uses less complexity/bandwidth than a CI solution such as Actions.
 The scripts included in `automation/` are intended for single-coder teams where it may be slightly more efficient for the developer to run the tests and builds on their own computer.
 This pipeline has many of the features expected of a CI workflow with less complexity and easier security.

-The build process only runs in `master` branch, so you can use additional branches for staging purposes without triggering the build.
+The build process only runs in `master` branch ([customizing it to a different primary branch name is a later planned feature](https://github.com/ominocutherium/gamejam-skeleton-project/issues/3))), so you can use additional branches for staging purposes without triggering the build.
 Every time you attempt to commit to master as a developer, the specified tests are run.
 If all the tests pass, the commit is accepted, and, after the commit completes, the project is exported to all specified platforms (and, if you have Itch.io butler configured, pushed to your Itch.io account, allowing players to access your changes immediately).

-Eventually, though it isn't implemented now, I intend to implement the automated builds as Github workflows, too, so that the need to have certain tools installed is removed, and so that builds can be triggered by anyone on the team.
-But, because this approach does not have the security and simplicity advantage that running the whole process on the developer's own computer does, so the offline build scripts will be maintained as a higher priority.

-Additionally, documentation has an automatic build process associated with it.
+Additionally, I use a script to build documentation from a Markdown source using the open source tool Pandoc.
 Modular single-heading markdown files can be compiled together into a reader-friendly webpage or ebook through the use of a defaults file, which allows ad hoc addition, removal, or re-ordering of chapters.
 Example use: an "upcoming features & roadmap" doc and a "implemented features & tutorials" doc are kept up to date at the same time; when a feature becomes implemented, its corresponding doc chapter is moved from "upcoming features" to "features and tutorials" without requiring an entire rewrite.
-Additionally, for game projects with a narrative, automatic script-compilation tools can bridge the gap between tools writers are familiar with and game assets, allowing for live updating of both a published game script file and the in-game script.

 ### Configuring Builds